COSD-PANDA/seaboard/src/_stories/keep-track-street-sweeping.md

 If you're like me, you probably still manage to mess up sometimes and be that lone car parked on the block during street sweeping, often with a little yellow envelope on your windshield.

 Mobile apps and messaging services exist to alert people to street sweeping schedules when they park.
-One option is to sign up for alerts through <a href="http://sweepingalerts.com/" target="_blank">Sweeping Alerts</a>.
-Another option is an app called <a href="http://www.spotangels.com/" target="_blank">Spot Angels</a>.
+One option is to sign up for alerts through <a href="http://sweepingalerts.com/" target="_blank" rel="nooper">Sweeping Alerts</a>.
+Another option is an app called <a href="http://www.spotangels.com/" target="_blank" rel="nooper">Spot Angels</a>.